jehona-m/Industrial-IoT/docs/tutorials/tut-timeseriesinsights.md

 A Time Series Insights Environment is automatically created as part of the [deployment](../deploy/howto-deploy-all-in-one.md) step run as prerequisite to the tutorials.

-This how-to guide shows you how to visualize and analyze the OPC UA Telemetry using this Time Series Insights environment.
+This tutorial shows you how to visualize and analyze the OPC UA Telemetry using this Time Series Insights environment.

 ## Time Series Insights explorer